craftcms/docs/docs/3.x/categories.md

 #### `ancestorOf`

-Narrows the query results to only categories that are ancestors of another category.
+Narrows the query results to only categories that are ancestors of another category in its structure.